GABA: History

-In 1883, GABA was first synthesized, and it was first known only as a plant and microbe metabolic product.
+GABA was first synthesized in 1883; it was first known only as a plant and microbe metabolic product.

-In 1950, GABA was discovered as an integral part of the mammalian central nervous system.
+In 1950, Washington University School of Medicine researchers Eugene Roberts and Sam Frankel used newly-developed techniques of chromatography to analyze protein-free extracts of mammalian brain.
+They discovered that GABA is metabolized from glutamic acid and accumulates in the mammalian central nervous system.

+There was not much further research into the substance until 1957; Canadian researchers identified GABA as the mysterious component (termed Factor I by its discoverers in 1954) of brain and spinal cord extracts which inhibited crayfish neurons.

-In 1959, it was shown that at an inhibitory synapse on crayfish muscle fibers GABA acts like stimulation of the inhibitory nerve.
+In 1959, it was shown that, at an inhibitory synapse on crayfish muscle fibers, GABA acts through stimulation of the inhibitory nerve.
 Both inhibition by nerve stimulation and by applied GABA are blocked by picrotoxin.

 Biosynthesis

 GABA is primarily synthesized from glutamate via the enzyme glutamate decarboxylase (GAD) with pyridoxal phosphate (the active form of vitamin B6) as a cofactor.
 This process converts glutamate (the principal excitatory neurotransmitter) into GABA (the principal inhibitory neurotransmitter).

 GABA can also be synthesized from putrescine by diamine oxidase and aldehyde dehydrogenase.

 Historically it was thought that exogenous GABA did not penetrate the blood–brain barrier, but more current research describes the notion as being unclear pending further research.

 Metabolism

 GABA transaminase enzymes catalyze the conversion of 4-aminobutanoic acid (GABA) and 2-oxoglutarate (α-ketoglutarate) into succinic semialdehyde and glutamate.
 Succinic semialdehyde is then oxidized into succinic acid by succinic semialdehyde dehydrogenase and as such enters the citric acid cycle as a usable source of energy.